zjlucam/VisionAssistant/README.md

 This repository contains the codebase (framework) for dynamic and static inference using various deep learning models, including BLIP-2, 2D CNNs, 3D CNNs, and hybrid 2D-3D CNN architectures.

+The paper summarising the methodology and framework can be found here: https://www.nature.com/articles/s41524-025-01658-7

 The dataset (images, videos, image-text label pairs) can be found here: https://zenodo.org/records/14319147

 ## 📁 Repository Structure